amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

   This shows that trimming successfully got rid of most adapters.
 I only checked the reads that were marked as properly paired.

 #### Step 4: Alignment using HiSat2
   This creates huge .sam files--need to create a pipe to compress them to .bam files in the same step.

-Also need to re-run distal samples--failed due to lack of storage.
+#### Step 5: Compress the bam files

-### UP NEXT: Sort and Index the bam files
+#### Step 6: Sort and index the bam files